 Press ESC to close

-The Maritime Museum of Barcelona: Navigating Centuries
+The Maritime Museum of Barcelona: Spain Makes A Big Splash

 The Maritime Museum of Barcelona, in the historic Drassanes Reials, traces its architectural lineage back to 1243 when King James I of Aragon commissioned its construction as a royal shipyard.
 Over the centuries, the building underwent several expansions and renovations to meet the evolving naval needs of the Crown of Aragon and later, under Emperor Charles V, to accommodate advancements in shipbuilding techniques.The shipyard was extensively modernized during the 18th century as part of broader efforts to maintain Spain’s naval power.